 Let’s first see how taking opportunity costs into account affect the comparisons of individual food items.

-In the chart here we see the comparison of the carbon costs of different meat and dairy foods, and high-protein substitutes.3 In blue we see the emissions from food production – this is the metric that almost everyone uses to compare products.
+In the chart here we see the comparison of the carbon costs of different meat and dairy foods, and high-protein substitutes.3 In brown we see the emissions from food production – this is the metric that almost everyone uses to compare products.
 This tells us how much greenhouse gases have been emitted to produce the food over the full supply chain – from farm to supermarket.
 In green we see the opportunity costs: this is the amount of carbon that could be stored on the land if we would decide to abandon it and let natural vegetation regrow.